JoeyFitzpatrick/trunks.nvim/README.md

 See [doc/news.txt](doc/news.txt) for updates.

 # Credits
 Thank you to Samuel Williams and the maintainers of [nvim-unception](https://github.com/samjwill/nvim-unception).
 Some code from that plugin was vendored into Ever to support preventing nested nvim sessions when opening an editor from within an nvim terminal, e.g. the commit editor when running `:G commit`.

+Thanks to Evgeni Chasnovski and the [mini.git](https://github.com/echasnovski/mini-git) maintainers.
+Some code from that plugin was copied for this project (specifically, the filepath completion for command mode).
+Definitely check out [mini.nvim](https://github.com/echasnovski/mini.nvim), it's pretty sweet!

 Thank you to Isak Buhl-Mortensen and the maintainers of [gitgraph.nvim](https://github.com/isakbm/gitgraph.nvim).
 This plugin was vendored into Ever to support a beautiful graph for `:G log --graph`.

 Thanks to Tim Pope and the maintainers of [vim-fugitive](https://github.com/tpope/vim-fugitive), an absolutely incredible vim plugin that _heavily_ influenced Ever.

 Thanks to Jesse Duffield and the maintainers of [lazygit](https://github.com/jesseduffield/lazygit), a sick terminal git TUI that also heavily influenced Ever.

 Thanks to Jonas Bernoulli, Kyle Meyer, and the maintainers of [magit](https://github.com/magit/magit).
 I've never personally used it, but its wonderful documentation inspired both some features and design priniciples of Ever.